MV Hondius cluster reported by WHO. WHO, May 12, 2026

 | Americas (broader) | Watch | Varies by country | Up to 50% CFR (HPS) | Most hantavirus infections in the Americas present as hantavirus pulmonary syndrome.
 Bolivia, Chile, Paraguay, Uruguay also report endemic cases. | WHO fact sheet |

-Medical guidance tied to official WHO and CDC sources.
+Medical guidance tied to official WHO and CDC sources, included so the hantavirus tracker can connect outbreak data with basic prevention guidance.

 Early symptoms